-- and the Department.
-Prior to entry into such, Forensic Services personnel shall put on clothing and safety equipment commensurate to the circumstances.
-Prior to entering a potential laboratory, Forensic Services personnel shall ensure that fire and safety personnel have been notified or are present. - 6.3.6 Only the minimum quantities of clandestine laboratory products, precursors, or equipment shall be collected by Forensic Services personnel assisting at these scenes.
-Samples collected at clandestine laboratories shall consist of only a few milliliters of liquids or a very few grams of solids. - 6.3.7 Forensic Services shall not accept responsibility for, or transport of, chemicals, equipment, etc. collected at clandestine laboratory scenes.
+- 9.3.6 Only the minimum quantities of clandestine laboratory products, precursors, or equipment shall be collected by Forensic Services personnel assisting at these scenes.
+Samples collected at clandestine laboratories shall consist of only a few milliliters of liquids or a very few grams of solids. - 9.3.7 Forensic Services shall not accept responsibility for, or transport of, chemicals, equipment, etc. collected at clandestine laboratory scenes.
 To maintain a safe work environment, Forensic Services will not accept large quantities of chemicals, solutions or equipment seized at clandestine laboratories.
-Forensic Services shall not accept responsibility for destruction or storage of any chemicals collected at such scenes. - 6.3.8 ISPFS personnel shall write a report for each field services response.
+Forensic Services shall not accept responsibility for destruction or storage of any chemicals collected at such scenes. - 9.3.8 ISPFS personnel shall write a report for each field services response.
 The field services report shall detail the names and duties of ISPFS personnel at the scene, observations made and activities performed at the scene, evidence collections made (and disposition of the evidence), and the results of any presumptive tests performed at the scene.
 A team report is acceptable provided the signatory of the report is responsible for the content of the report, meets the requirements in section 5.10.3.8 of this manual, and is technically qualified to offer any conclusions listed in the report.

-6.4 DRESS CODE
+9.4 DRESS CODE

-- 6.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 6.4.2 Policies contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to. - 6.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate: - 6.4.3.1 ISP issued scrubs are the official uniform of Forensic Services.
+- 9.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 9.4.2 Policies contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to. - 9.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate: - ISP issued scrubs are the official uniform of Forensic Services.
 ISP issued scrubs are the only allowable "casual dress" in ISP laboratories or ISP administrative buildings.
 Jeans are acceptable for field services response.
-Pants shall be in good condition with no holes and no stains. - 6.4.3.2 Polo shirts are acceptable for wear in the laboratory.
+Pants shall be in good condition with no holes and no stains. - Polo shirts are acceptable for wear in the laboratory.
 They shall be in good condition with no holes or stains.
-T-shirts are not acceptable. - 6.4.3.3 Shoes (conservative in appearance) shall be protective of the feet, provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - 6.4.3.4 Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - 6.4.3.5 This dress code applies to Forensic Evidence Specialists (FES). - 6.4.3.6 Standard department policies apply when FS employees are performing duties where more formal attire is appropriate such as appearing as an expert in court, providing training, etc. - 6.4.3.7 Employees not meeting this dress code (as interpreted by the Laboratory Manager or Laboratory System Director) may be asked to change their clothes on their own time.
+T-shirts are not acceptable. - Shoes (conservative in appearance) shall be protective of the feet, provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - This dress code applies to Forensic Evidence Specialists (FES). - Standard department policies apply when FS employees are performing duties where more formal attire is appropriate such as appearing as an expert in court, providing training, etc. - Employees not meeting this dress code (as interpreted by the Laboratory Manager or Laboratory System Director) may be asked to change their clothes on their own time.

-7.0 Appendix Section
+10 Appendix Section